jonpalmisc/filedrop/README.md

 > The URL shown in the `curl` command can also be accessed via the browser.

-You will notice that a random prefix has prepended to the original filename;
-this is done in order to prevent naming conflicts and to make uploaded file names less guessable.
+As seen above, random prefixes are prepended to uploaded file names to prevent naming conflicts and the ability to guess filenames.

 ## Deployment